A Career and Connectivity Catalyst

 Business Attire $600

-Note: For Holden to take this unpaid internship, would mean forgoing his earnings from his traditional summer job in the amount of $3,480.
+Note: For Holden to take this unpaid internship, he would be forgoing his earnings from his traditional summer job in the amount of $3,480.